 Cochrane moved to London in 1959, where he trained as a musical instrument technologist (piano tuner), an occupation intended to compensate for his continuing eyesight problems.
 Cochrane subsequently took various jobs including lift attendant, working with drug addicts in rehabilitation, cleaning flats and a spell at the Ministry of Public Buildings.
 (His nursing experiences, combined with his earlier hospitalisation, influenced the frequent depictions of institutionalisation in his novels.)
 Around 1970 he decided to focus on becoming a writer; he was strongly influenced by the US Southern Gothic stories of William Faulkner and Flannery O'Connor, believing that the impoverished rural and small‑town society they depicted, with its combination of quasi‑pentecostalist religious fervour and brutalised sexuality, had many affinities with his native north Antrim.
 From the early 1970s he began to publish stories in literary magazines and in anthologies such as the Faber collection Introduction 4 (1971), which contained four of his stories, and Penguin modern stories (1972), of which a reviewer wrote: 'If the finger of the future does not single out Ian Cochrane…I am no prophet' (cover note to A streak of madness, 1973).

 In 1973 Cochrane published his first novel, A streak of madness.
 This depicts the inspirational effect of a teacher (based on Russell) on one of his pupils, whose developing artistic interests arouse the suspicion and resentment of his churchgoing mother and her faith‑healing pastors.
 (As an adult Cochrane distrusted all forms of organised religion and was essentially an atheist, though in later life he took some interest in Buddhist spirituality.)
-The young artist in turn develops a protective love for one of his cousins, who is mentally handicapped.
+The young artist in turn develops a protective love for one of his cousins, who has an intellectual disability.
 The young artist succeeds in defeating the attempts of other relatives to institutionalise the boy, with the assistance of the teacher who reveals that the 'idiot's' mental condition is partly due to having been kept in a henhouse in infancy because of the shame of his illegitimate birth: his father is a presbyterian minister, whom the artist's pious 'Ma' (the idiot's aunt) blackmailed into allotting a council house to her family.
 (This is based on the notorious 1956 Crossgar, Co.
-Down, case in which a widow kept one of her children in a henhouse because he was mentally and physically handicapped.)
+Down, case in which a widow kept one of her children in a henhouse because he was mentally and physically disabled.)